 We will use the ideas of the above paragraph in the Voyage scenario of II.D, but only after a change of coordinates.
 The Voyage scenario has pre-distress motion and is a sequence of bivariate normal and uniform polygonal distributions.
 Draws for the positions within these areas are not drawn randomly and the draws that we make there depend heavily on the cdfs of the above paragraph.

-LOB
+LOB Scenario

 The LOB Scenario is similar to the LKP and Area scenarios in that there is no pre-distress motion; particles drift according to the winds and currents and their leeway data.
 However, the similarity ends there.